Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_IL63Q90d1k.md

 >
 > [Music]
 >
-> if i understand your question
+> if I understand your question